hugocruzlfc/ABB-fullstack-assignment/README.md

 ## Client description

 ### Client is built using Vite, React.js, TailwindCss, and TypeScript.
-In addition, dependencies such as Axios.